01-edu/public/subjects/bloody-sunday/README.md

 ## Bloody Sunday

 ### Instructions

-Let's get rid of Sundays, by removing them from the calendar.
-So now a week is only 6 days in length, from `"Monday"` to `"Saturday"`.
+Let's eliminate Sundays by taking them out of the calendar, making a week only six days long, from `"Monday"` to `"Saturday"`.

-Create a function named `bloodySunday` which accepts a `Date`, and returns teh weekday as a `string`.
+Create a function called `bloodySunday` that takes a `Date` as an argument and returns the weekday as a `string`.

-> 01/01/0001 is a Monday.
+Note: 01/01/0001 is a Monday.